Frequently Asked Questions

 Please note that you will be responsible for paying your membership fee for any governing body that you choose to join.

 Our courses are often fully booked, however we create reserve and waiting lists for each course in order to give speedy access to your desired course should a space become available.

 If the course you would like to attend is fully booked, you are still able to pay a deposit and attend an interview to be placed on our reserve list (interview required for Advanced Diploma).
 You will be advised if a space becomes available before or possibly shortly after the course commencement date (we would help you catch up on any sessions missed).

 If you are not successful in securing a place on the fully booked course, your booking will then be automatically transferred to the next available course.

-Deposits cover admission administrative processes and any interviews required to secure a student’s place, and are non-refundable as outlined in our Terms and Conditions.
-However, if you have applied for the Advanced Diploma in Counselling – NCS Accredited (Level 4 equivalent) and been unsuccessful in securing a place at interview stage, we are able to refund your deposit.
+Deposits cover admission administrative processes and any interviews required and must be paid to secure a student’s place, and are non-refundable as outlined in our Terms and Conditions.
+A deposit may be refunded at the discretion of Heartwood where a student has applied and been unsuccessful in securing a place after the interview stage.